 On your first night, your hotel should be easy to find.
 Pura Vida Hotel is about 4 Kilometers from the International airport.
-Click here for a GOOGLE MAP from the airport to the Pura Vida Hotel.
-Note that Google has no idea of distances in a country with no road names and few directions.
-Please also note that GOOGLE thinks there is a road where the purple line is . . . (see notes below on GOOGLE maps) . . .
+Click here for a GOOGLE MAP from SJO area to the Pura Vida Hotel from the airport to the Pura Vida Hotel.
+Note that Google has no idea of distances in a country with no road names and few directions (see notes below on GOOGLE maps) . . .

 OK so we don't really have addresses or mail here but some people insist so this might be it . . . for an address in Spanish that works locally see below "ARRIVALS BY TAXI":

 Pura Vida Hotel, PO Box 1703-4050 Tuetal de Alajuela, Costa Rica

 ARRIVALS FROM (SJO) INTERNATIONAL AIRPORT:

 We have A FREE AIRPORT PICKUP for International arrivals.
 For local SANSA or Nature Air flight arrivals you should find your own taxi - the SANSA terminal is 10 minutes from the hotel and Nature Air in Pavas is about 40 minutes.

 IF YOU NEED A FREE TAXI FROM THE INTERNATIONAL AIRPORT